Beginner’s guide to next generation sequencing

 Learn more about NGS

-All of these points are examined in detail with recommendations and rationale provided in the NGS 101 guide.
+To learn more about these approaches, download the Next generation sequencing guide.
 This extensive application guide provides chapters on NGS workflow, as well as types of sequencing and applications.
 Data analysis and new sequencing platforms are also discussed.
-The guide is written by IDT scientists, and is free—simply download it here.
+The guide is written by IDT scientists, and is free—learn more.

 Published Mar 17, 2020